 Poor nutrition weakens the immune system.
 Stress has similar effects.
 Grinding or clenching teeth puts excess force on tooth-supporting structures, accelerating damage from gum disease.

 When gum disease progresses beyond gingivitis, deep cleaning becomes necessary.
-Also called scaling and root planing, this removes tartar and bacteria from below the gum line.
+Also called scaling and root planning, this removes tartar and bacteria from below the gum line.

 The procedure is done under local anesthesia for comfort.
 Depending on the extent of disease, we may treat your entire mouth in one visit or divide treatment across several appointments.
 Afterward, gums typically feel tender for a few days.